 - comparison seeking to convey a texture: eyelids/ wrinkled horn or iron;

 - triple adjectives with prefix un- preferred to ‘not’ which would not have blended with his 3 adjectives;

-Heaney goes into close detail: needle position (just off centre); eyes narrowed for close focus (squinting); the split ends of the cotton moistened (licks the thread and licks); the protruding thread pulled firmly through the needle’s eye (sweeps it through).
+Heaney zooms in: needle position (just off centre); eyes narrowed for close focus (squinting); the split ends of the cotton moistened (licks the thread and licks); thread pulled firmly through the needle’s eye (sweeps it through).

-After close concentration, a momentary pause: time to draw both ends out even, test their tautness (Plucking them sharply twice) then returning to his task: back to stitching.
+After fiddly concentration, a deliberate adjustment (time to draw both ends out even), a double musical tuning of their tautness (plucking them sharply twice) then on with the job (back to stitching).